Sri Lanka

 The charm that defines the Galle Fort area today is realized by crumbling Dutch colonial buildings, trendy contemporary cafés, and an inviting, tropical atmosphere.

-The historical fort area houses a bunch of breathtaking points of interest; the famous Galle Lighthouse, Dutch Reformed Church, the subliminal interior, and the fort’s firm outer ramparts, just to mention a few.
+The historical fort area houses a bunch of breathtaking points of interest; the famous Galle Lighthouse, the Dutch Reformed Church, the subliminal interior, and the fort’s firm outer ramparts, just to mention a few.

 The Galle Fort has an incredibly rich history, and if you ask me, it’s one of the things that shouldn’t be missed in your Sri Lanka itinerary.
-Galle makes a perfect day trip for those that are keen to explore the Fort.
+Galle makes a perfect day trip for those who are keen to explore the Fort.

 Where | Galle Fort